Trump promises sweeping drug price cuts, targets lobbyists, cheap overseas prices

 The White House’s Council of Economic Advisers In February 2018 gave a glimpse of the president’s thinking in a published paper entitled “Reforming Biopharmaceutical Pricing at Home and Abroad.”

 The paper quotes a study by Politico and Harvard University that found Americans considered prescription drug prices the top priority for Congress in 2017.
-It was the top priority for Democrats and Independents, but came in third among Republicans, who ranked getting rid of the Affordable Care Act as their top priority followed by raising the federal minimum wage.
+It was the top priority for Democrats and independents, but came in third among Republicans, who ranked getting rid of the Affordable Care Act as their top priority followed by raising the federal minimum wage.

 The paper cited drug costs using data from the America’s Health Insurance Plans advocacy group.
 Drugs to treat certain cancers can cost from $12,897 to $540,648 annually and those for eye disorders can run $13,320 to $29,256 per year.

-Trump also is targeting foreign countries, which he says sell the same drugs from the same manufacturers for a few dollars compared to hundreds of dollars in the United States.
+Trump also is targeting foreign countries, which he says sell the same drugs from the same manufacturers for a few dollars compared with hundreds of dollars in the United States.
 He said U.S. Trade Representative Robert Lighthizer would work on equalizing the prices.

 “It’s time to end the global freeloading,” Trump said, referring to the U.S. shouldering the financial burden of developing the drugs.

-“These reforms are just beginning,” he said, adding the in the coming weeks he’d work with Congress to pass legislation to allow drug price reductions.
+“These reforms are just beginning,” he said, adding that in the coming weeks he’d work with Congress to pass legislation to allow drug price reductions.

 U.S. Sen. Susan Collins, R-Maine, chair of the Senate Aging Committee and a member of the Senate Health Committee, said the action by the Trump administration is encouraging.

-Calls for comment on the plan to the Maine Pharmacy Association, Maine Medical Association and Maine Department of Health and Human Services were not immediately returned.

 In its own earlier effort to reduce prices, Maine passed a law in 2013 that allowed residents to buy prescription medication by mail from other countries.
-Residents already had been driving into Canada for decades to save money.
+For decades, residents already had been driving to Canada to buy their medications to save money.
 The Canadian and other governments use their national health systems to cap prices on many prescription drugs, so they can sell them less expensively.

 That law, the first of its kind in the nation, lasted only a couple of years before a federal judge struck it down in February 2015.
 Under federal law, importing drugs into the United States from other countries is illegal.

-A group of U.S. senators and representatives led by Vermont Sen. Bernie Sanders, and including independent Maine Sen. Angus King, in February 2017 introduced a bill that would allow prescription drugs to be imported from Canadian pharmacies if the medications meet certain safety standards.
+A group of U.S. lawmakers led by Vermont Sen. Bernie Sanders, including Maine Sen. King, introduced a bill in February 2017 that would allow prescription drugs to be imported from Canadian pharmacies if the medications meet certain safety standards.

-That bill was introduced in the U.S. Senate and House of Representatives last year and remains early in the legislative process.
+That bill was introduced in the U.S. Senate and House last year and remains in the early legislative process.
 The Maine Pharmacy Association and other groups signed a letter to members of Congress opposing the legislation, saying imported drugs could be unsafe.

 Follow the Bangor Daily News on Facebook.